Updated March 21, 2026

 I have to say the trip from Vancouver to Jasper had some of the most breathtaking scenery in the entire trip.

-Sans moose.
+Sans the elusive moose.

 Vancouver to Jasper